 Editorial changes to a Recommendation require no technical review of the proposed changes.
-A Working Group may request publication of a Proposed Recommendation or W3C may publish a Proposed Recommendation to make this class of change without passing through earlier maturity levels.
+A Working Group, provided there are no votes against the resolution to publish may request publication of a Proposed Recommendation or W3C may publish a Proposed Recommendation to make this class of change without passing through earlier maturity levels.
 Such publications may be called a Proposed Edited Recommendation.

-To make corrections to a Recommendation that produce substantive changes but do not add new features, a Working Group may request publication of a Candidate Recommendation, without passing through earlier maturity levels.
+To make corrections to a Recommendation that produce substantive changes but do not add new features, or where there were votes against publishing the corrections directly as a Proposed Recommendation, a Working Group may request publication of a Candidate Recommendation, without passing through earlier maturity levels.

 In the latter two cases, the resulting Recommendation may be called an Edited Recommendation.

 When requesting the publication of an edited Recommendation as described in this section, in addition to meeting the requirements for the relevant maturity level, a Working Group

 - must show that the changes to the document have received wide review, and

 For changes which introduces a new feature or features, W3C must follow the full process of advancing a technical report to Recommendation beginning with a new First Public Working Draft.